 Players: 2-4 | Ages: 11+

-If you or someone you know loves the Harry Potter books and/or the movies, Harry Potter: Hogwarts Battle is a must-try.
-You can also check out the Toy Story version if you like that theme.
+If you and your group are big-time fans of the Harry Potter books and movies, you’ll want to play Harry Potter: Hogwarts Battle.
+You can also check out the Toy Story and Avatar: The Last Airbender versions if you prefer one of those themes.

 Read our Harry Potter: Hogwarts Battle review